stafforj/Automated-Relay-Switch/INSTRUCTIONS.md

 }
 ```

 The remainder of the code involves setting up the time intervals and switching duration.
 These define how long the relay will switch `on` and `off` for (in milliseconds).
-And the switching duration is expressed by a total ON time `t` which is limited in the for loop to be less than a user-defined value (e.g., `t<1800000`.
+And the switching duration is expressed by a total ON time `t` which is limited in the for loop to be less than a user-defined value (e.g., `t<1800000`).
 The relay is actuated by sending pin 13 `HIGH` (5VDC) and returned to NO by sending pin 13 `LOW`.
-In this example, the AC circuit is energised for 1 minute, turns off for 2 minutes, and will operate for a total on time of 30 minutes.
+In this example, the AC circuit is energised for 1 minute, turns off for 2 minutes, and will operate for a total ON time of 30 minutes.
 Once this target duration of 30 mins is reached, the loop exits and the relay returns to the default NO state permanently.

 ```
 void loop() {